fin-cli/handbook/commands/package/browse.md

-# wp package browse
+# fin package browse

-Browses WP-CLI packages available for installation.
+Browses FIN-CLI packages available for installation.

-This command runs on the `before_wp_load` hook, just before the WP load process begins.
+This command runs on the `before_fin_load` hook, just before the FIN load process begins.

-Lists packages available for installation from the [Package Index](http://wp-cli.org/package-index/).
+Lists packages available for installation from the [Package Index](http://fin-cli.org/package-index/).
 Although the package index will remain in place for backward compatibility reasons, it has been deprecated and will not be updated further.
-Please refer to https://github.com/wp-cli/ideas/issues/51 to read about its potential replacement.
+Please refer to https://github.com/fin-cli/ideas/issues/51 to read about its potential replacement.

 ### OPTIONS